mdr/mash/quick-reference-guide.md

 * Objects: `{ foo: 42, bar: 42 }`
 * Strings: `'basic string'`, `"rich string"`

-Double-quoted rich strings are recommended for most interactive uses, and provide the following features:
+The double-quoted rich strings are recommended for most interactive uses, and provide the following additional features over single-quoted strings:

-* Simple interpolation: `"My name is $user.name"`
+* Variable interpolation: `"My name is $user.name"`
 * Full expression interpolation: `"My name is ${user.name | reverse}"`
 * An initial tilde (~) is replaced with the current user's home directory
 * Tagged as `os.Path`, which provides methods for path manipulation: `"foo.txt".lastModified`